Introduction to Batch Changes

 - The batch change controller reconciles the actual state of the batch change’s changesets on the code host so that they match your desired intent (as described in the changeset specs).

 To learn about the internals of Batch Changes, see Batch Changes in the developer documentation.

-- Batch Changes currently support GitHub, GitLab and Bitbucket Server repositories.
+- Batch Changes currently support GitHub, GitLab and Bitbucket Server and Bitbucket Data Center repositories.
 If you’re interested in using Batch Changes on other code hosts, let us know.